What Is Tinnitus?

 Biofeedback is another treatment that may help some sufferers.
 The goal of this treatment is to control certain body functions such as pulse and muscle tension.
 In this way, stress and anxiety may be alleviated which certainly worsen the symptoms of tinnitus.
 As with masking, biofeedback may not help everyone and what is clear is that there is no cure for tinnitus.
 What we can do is try and help alleviate the symptoms of tinnitus, which in turn improves the quality of life of the sufferer.

 Plantago has also been found to help middle and inner ear infections as well as glue ear.
-It is the combination of its ability to break down mucus together with its tissue repairing and healing properties, due to its content of zinc and silica, which has been found to help those suffering from tinnitus whether temporary or chronic.
+It is the combination of its ability to break down mucus together with its tissue repairing and healing properties, due to its content of zinc and silica, which has been found to help as a remedy for tinnitus treatment whether temporary or chronic.

 A deficiency in vitamin B12 is linked to many concerns associated with the nervous system including tinnitus.
 As we get older, we are more likely to have a vitamin B-12 deficiency.
 The main reason for this is our inability to absorb vitamin B12.
 As we age, our levels of intrinsic factor decline.
 Intrinsic factor is a specific protein which binds with vitamin B12 allowing it to be carried further down the intestine where it is then absorbed into the bloodstream.
 This is why many people require vitamin B12 injections.

 Since vitamin B12 plays a vital role in the proper function of the nervous system and since tinnitus may trigger the nerves in the ear canal, and is often an age related concern, there is justification in the use of vitamin B12 supplements.
-The supplement of choice which by-passes the digestive system and is absorbed straight into the bloodstream is Methyl-B12 Lozenges.
-This supplement contains the active form of vitamin B12, methylcobalamin, and is free from side effects.
+Tinnitus predominantly affects people over the age of 50 and ironically the protein that carries vitamin B12 from the intestines into the bloodstream tends to be depleted as we get older.
+In order to provide sufficient vitamin B12, it is better to take a supplement that delivers this important nutrient sublingually such as B12 Elite.
+This supplement contains two of the active forms of vitamin B12, methylcobalamin and adenosylcobalamin, and is free from side effects.

 As mentioned previously, stress and anxiety worsen the symptoms of tinnitus.
 If you are a sufferer, you may benefit also from the use of Magnolia Rhodiola Complex.
 Magnolia Rhodiola Complex contains an extract of magnolia which helps to physically relax muscles and nerves as well as reducing levels of the stress hormone cortisol.
 Rhodiola helps to increase serotonin, the mood elevating and nerve calming neuro-nutrient within the brain.

-Sufferers of tinnitus are increasingly turning to natural remedies to help alleviate the ringing in the ears since there is no cure for tinnitus.
+Currently, there is no single treatment for tinnitus that works for everyone.
+For many, tinnitus treatment with low dose anti-anxiety medications is not an option which is why sufferers of tinnitus are increasingly turning to natural remedies for the treatment of tinnitus in order to alleviate the ringing in the ears since there is no cure for tinnitus.